(Disclosure: Some of the links below may be affiliate links)

 Both brokers are cheap, so let’s see which of DEGIRO vs eToro is cheaper.

 For stocks and ETFs (the only two things I am interested in), eToro has zero fees!
 Yes, you heard that right.
 You can trade in stocks and ETFs for free with eToro.
 This commission-free trading is only for long positions without leverage.
 But this is fine because we are all about passive investing here.

 On the other hand, DEGIRO is only free of transaction costs (other fees apply) for the Core ETFs.
 However, DEGIRO has low fees on most exchanges.

 We can compare both to take a look at the difference:

 |Buy 1000 EUR of Audi||0 USD||4.40 EUR|

 So, at first sight, eToro is much cheaper than DEGIRO.
 While DEGIRO is still cheap compared to other brokers, eToro zero-commission trading cannot be beaten.

-Now, the spread between the bid price and the ask price will be significantly higher with eToro.
+The spread between the bid and ask prices will be significantly higher with eToro.
 This is one of the ways they make money.
-However, it is very difficult to quantify.
+However, it is challenging to quantify.

-Now, that is true only if you can transfer USD directly to your eToro.
+That is true only if you can transfer USD directly to your eToro.
 As we have seen before, eToro does not accept CHF.
 It means you will have to convert it somehow.
-And while it does accept EUR, it charges a horrendous fee of 2.5% per deposit and per withdrawal.
+And while eToro accepts EUR, they charge a horrendous fee of 2.5% per deposit and withdrawal.
 This insane fee completely dwarves all the fees you would ever pay with DEGIRO.